shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-prebid-server-premium.md

  - [Prebid Server Premium Data Passthrough](prebid-server-premium-identity-and-user-syncing.md)

   > [!NOTE]
   > At this time, not all clients have access to PSP.
-If you would like more information, please contact your Xandr Representative.
+If you would like more information, please contact your Microsoft Advertising Representative.